-There are many short positions below the resistance line and a huge amount of long positions (the stop loss orders) above the resistance line.
-In other words, if the price break through the level, it will be fueled with the intense beam of the broken stop loss orders (the opened purchase orders).
+There are many short positions below the resistance line and a huge amount of long positions (the stop-loss orders) above the resistance line.
+In other words, if the price break through the level, it will be fueled with the intense beam of the broken stop-loss orders (the opened purchase orders).
 This is one of the reasons why the market moves more quickly in case of the breakouts.

 That’s what happens unless a large bear comes to play.
 This player is buying out the long positions, forming a strong position and ready to pay the price.
-He gets the price back and (if there is no stronger bull) crashes the quotation until he faces stronger resistance.
+He gets the price back and (if there is no stronger bull) crashes the markets until he faces stronger resistance.

 I should remind you that false breakouts are a great signal to enter the market.
 Take a look at the chart and figure out the safest moment to open the positions.
-Think about how you can trade the breakouts with several pending orders in order to offset risks.
+Think about how you can trade the breakouts with several pending orders to offset risks.
 I would like to give you an example of a trading approach.

 Open the pending buy stop order at the breakout of the support line.

-At the moment of the breakout, set the stop loss order at the closing price and the pending sell stop order below what is now the resistance level.
+At the moment of the breakout, set the stop-loss order at the closing price and the pending sell stop order below what is now the resistance level.

-When the stop loss order and opening the sell stop order is done, set the stop loss order above the maximum price reached after the breakout.
+When the stop-loss order and opening the sell stop order is done, set the stop loss order above the maximum price reached after the breakout.

 Many traders find it more comfortable to mark the levels with the Rectangle tool and use the price range instead of the line since they may see the trend change on the price range.